seanmarcus1/Active-Directory-Lab/README.md

 ## Group Policy Configuration

-Now that we have a working Active Directory environment with organizational units and domain users, it's time to introduce Group Policy management to enforce security controls and simulate real-world configurations.
+Now that we have a working Active Directory environment with organizational units and domain users, it's time to introduce Group Policies to enforce security controls and simulate real-world configurations.

 ### Login Banner
 - Created group policy object (GPO): 'Login Banner Policy'